axel-springer-kugawana/skulletorjs/README.md

 ### Shapes

-Skeletor provide some basic shapes, most of the time they will be sufficient to satisfy common needs.
+SkeletorJS provide some basic shapes, most of the time they will be sufficient to satisfy common needs.
 (But it is possible to create your own, go to chapter 'Raw CSS' or 'Going further')
 Shape usage is very simple, they are just a bunch of functions with predefined and comprehensive parameters.

 They are four shapes : rectangle, line, circle and square (square is equal to rectangle but use only size instead of width / height params).